qbittorrent/qBittorrent/NOTE.md

 ------------------------------------------
 ### To user:

-Please do not use this modification bittorrent client for Private Trackers,
+Please do not use this modified BitTorrent client on Private Trackers,

 unless qBittorrent Enhanced Edition is allowed on the Private Tracker(_Depend on which PT you're using._).

 Otherwise, you will get banned.

-You should ask a tracker operator to whitelist this client rather than ask a developer to change Client Peer ID or User Agent.
+You should ask a tracker operator to whitelist this client rather than asking a developer to change the Client Peer ID or User Agent.

 ### To tracker operators:

-qBittorrent Enhanced is based on qBittorrent, it's aimed at block a leeching clients automatically.
+qBittorrent Enhanced is based on qBittorrent, it's aimed at blocking leeching clients automatically.

 These modifications won't take effect on private torrents.

-Also, qBittorrent Enhanced have a different ID announce to trackers.
+Also, qBittorrent Enhanced has a different ID announce to trackers.

 User agent: `qBittorrent Enhanced/LATEST_RELEASE_VERSION`, example: `qBittorrent Enhanced/4.3.0.10`